-Hispanic Festival, Inc. will be turning up the heat for the Greater St. Louis Hispanic Festival at Soulard Park near 7th Street and Lafayette next to the Soulard Market on Friday, Saturday, and Sunday – September 22, 23, 24, 2017.
+Hispanic Festival, Inc. will be turning up the heat for the Greater St. Louis Hispanic Festival at Soulard Park near 7th Street and Lafayette next to the Soulard Market on Friday, Saturday, and Sunday – September 22, 23, 24.
+Times are Friday, September 22 and Saturday, September 23 from 10am to 10pm and Sunday, September 24 from 11am to 8pm.
 This is the largest Hispanic celebration in the St. Louis area.

 The annual event will feature Hispanic Folkloric dancers, over 70 booths and the Los Ninos Kids Corner with piñatas and traditional Hispanic games.

 Take in the sizzling sounds of Hispanic music with live Latino bands playing a variety of music on the premier concert stage including salsa, merengue, latin rock, percussion, cumbia and bachata.

 Traditional folkloric dancers from Mexico, Panama, Bolivia and Colombia will be performing as well as offering dances lessons in salsa and bachata.

 Our Cultural Village will be host to a wide variety of foods and beverages from Latin & South America including Mexico, Dominican Republic, Argentina, Belize, and more.